-Two theatre pieces will start us off:
+Two theatre pieces started us off:

 - The Merchant of Venice, Shakespeare’s play of justice, prejudice and betrayal among Jews and Christians, probably written in 1596, and

-- District Merchants, a retelling of The Merchant of Venice set in post-Civil War DC, this world-premiere piece, commissioned by the Folger Shakespeare Library, juxtaposes the experiences of two DC merchants: a newly emancipated Black man and an immigrant Jew.
+- District Merchants, a retelling of The Merchant of Venice set in post-Civil War DC, this world-premiere piece, commissioned by the Folger Shakespeare Library, juxtaposed the experiences of two DC merchants: a newly emancipated Black man and an immigrant Jew.